 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting The Academy Is... tickets.
+Want to see The Academy Is... on tour?
+View the listings below for upcoming dates and The Academy Is... tickets.

 William Beckett and Michael Camden started out as members of rival bands in Chicago, Illinois.
 As their bands came and went, the two musicians slowly began talking about working together; in 2002 they formed "The Academy" (the Is was added in 2004 to avoid legal issues).
 By 2003, the band added bassist Adam Siska, guitarist Adrian LaTrace, Jr., and drummer Mike DelPrincipe and The Academy Is went to work on an album, which was eventually released in 2004 as The Academy EP.
 After hearing the album, Pete Wentz of Fall Out Boy had his label, "Fueled by Ramen," listen to the band.
 Fueled by Ramen quickly signed the up-and-coming artists to a contract.